-Navigating Universal & Islands of Adventure ~ Theme Park Guide
+Navigating Universal Studios & Islands of Adventure ~ Theme Park Guide

 ~~ What to expect and planning accordingly ~~

-Universal creates a Universe, complete with every detail imaginable.
-Wizarding World of Harry Potter has become the signature world among Jurassic, Marvel Super Hero Island, Seussville, and others.
+Universal Studios creates a Universe, complete with every detail imaginable.
+Wizarding World of Harry Potter has become the signature world among Jurassic, Marvel Superhero Island, Seussville, and others.
 The Harry Potter franchise touched so many lives, and that is evident by the number of cloaked muggles walking around with their wands and magic spells.
 For those who have read the books, or enjoyed the movies, you can live the experience yourself.
-Sound track, relics, and the recreation of our favorite locations are enchanting.
+Soundtrack, relics, and the recreation of our favorite locations are enchanting.
 Is it fun to get caught up in the moment and let yourself play like a child?
 Of course!
 And that's what we're here for.
+The way that Islands of Adventure and Universal Studios connect the Wizarding World of Happy Potter creates a unique experience for visitors, and this Theme Park Guide will help you navigate you time.

-January 2022.
-Once a year Universal offers a buy one get one deal through Wendy’s or other local partners.
+January 2022 - Once a year Universal offers a buy one get one deal through Wendy’s or other local partners.
 The soda cups had the redeemable offer for a BOGO - 2 park 1 day pass.
-Meaning for $180.00 you'll get 2 days worth of both parks.
+Meaning for $180.00 you'll get 2 days' worth of both parks.
+March 2023 the deal was buy two days, get two days free.
+And in June 2023 it was buy one day get two days free.
+In other words - Check those resident specials!
+You may save more than if you purchase the monthly passes.

-Because we live in the neighboring county and have busy lives, this is the best offer for me to take advantage of.
+Because we live in the neighboring county and have busy lives, these are the best offers for me to take advantage of.
+I watch for the deals and jump on them so I can get my Harry Potter fill.

-But as always, I had specific wishes to make my day complete and fortunately, it was a total win!
+But as always, I have specific wishes to make my visits complete.

 1st.
 Purchase the ticket type that is right for you.